RRSP vs TFSA: what's the difference?

 - There is no minimum contribution age, but you must have earned income

-- You must close your RSP by the end of the year in which you turn 71
+- You must close your RRSP by the end of the year in which you turn 71

 What are you investing for?